 This plant-based quinoasotto combines several spices: garlic, sriracha, spicy sesame oil, cumin, ground pepper and fresh basil.
-I used avocado oil to cook the mushrooms, since it is more suitable for cooking at high temperature than olive oil, and added the olive oil at the end, as I usually do for dishes.
-This preserves the taste, chemical integrity and nutrients of olive oil. when you add it on your plate at time of serving.
+I used avocado oil to cook the mushrooms, since it is more suitable for cooking at high temperature than olive oil.
+Finally, I added the olive oil at the end, as I usually do for cooked dishes.
+This preserves the taste, chemical integrity and nutrients of olive oil.
+When you add it on your plate at time of serving.
 The quinoa is cooked the regular way, nothing special in this case.
-Finally, I replaced whipping cream with coconut milk, which added creaminess to the dish and just the right of liquid for the final result to be smooth to eat.
+Finally, I replaced whipping cream with coconut milk.
+This added creaminess to the dish and just the right of liquid for the final result to be smooth to eat.

 - 4 cups cooked quinoa approximately 1.5 cups dry quinoa + 3 cups water